 Kenya lies on the Equator, therefore the dry and wet seasons have relatively stable and pleasant temperatures, and allow year-round safaris and game viewing.
 Many parts of the country are at an altitude of 2000m / 6000ft.
 These highlands, e.g. Laikipia, Mathews Range and the Masai Mara experience a cool and temperate climate.
 Lower regions at an altitude of 1200m / 3800ft, such as the semi-desert areas of Samburu/Shaba, Meru and the coastal strip, can reach a dry and comfortable 35° C during the day.

 • January – March

 The hottest and driest time of year, and a popular time for those in the northern hemisphere to escape the cold.
 One of the best game viewing times of the year.

 The “long” rains arrive with the south-east monsoon winds.
 A wonderful time to be on safari – clear spectacular skies, fewer tourists, and the baby boom with many species giving birth in time for the lush vegetation.
 Birds are in their mating plumage and wildflowers are in abundant bloom.

 The coolest time of year.
 Many coast properties close from June to August inclusive.
 However, this is the prime time to witness the wildebeest migration in the Masai Mara.

 • October – December

-Ideal time of year to come on safari, with the wildebeest migration usually extending into November.
-November can experience the “short” rains brought by the North East monsoon, usually short showers in the early mornings and evenings, with clear days.
+An ideal time of year to come on safari, with the wildebeest migration usually extending into November.
+November can experience the “short” rains brought by the North-East monsoon, usually short showers in the early mornings and evenings, with clear days.
 Check for green and mid-season rates which can give a saving of up to 35% per room per night.
 High season rates are often governed by the peak holiday weeks of northern hemisphere travellers, rather than by best safari times.